gustavostuff/ppux/README.md

 1. Background/nametable pattern table (red)
 2. Sprite-layer pattern table (green)
 3. ROM palette (blue)
-4. You'll see these in a Pattern table, when it's linked both BG and sprite layers.
+4. Pattern table linked to both BG and sprite layers (brown)

 Click a colored handle to bring the linked window forward and focus it.
 Handles aren’t drag targets.
 To add/change/remove links, use the toolbars _Pattern table link_ and _Palette link_ buttons.